-The second iteration of the Nuart street art festival saw 12 street artists from around the world invited into the city of Aberdeen.
-The festival which started in Stavanger in Norway has in recent years become one of the top festivals of its kind in the world.
+The 2018 iteration of the Nuart street art festival in Aberdeen saw 12 street artists from around the world invited into the city.
+The festival started in Stavanger in Norway.
+It has, in recent years, become one of the top festivals of its kind in the world.

-Originally from the UK but now living in Amsterdam, Bortusk Leer has made his name painting colourful cartoon monsters onto newspaper and then pasting them up everywhere.
-This is pretty much what he’s done in Aberdeen and you don’t have to look far to find one of his paste ups.
+Originally from the UK but now living in Amsterdam.
+Bortusk Leer has made his name painting colourful cartoon monsters onto newspaper and then pasting them up everywhere.
+This is pretty much what he’s done in Aberdeen.
+You don’t have to look far to find one of his paste ups.
 His main body of work though is on the top of the St. Nicholas shopping centres rooftop garden.
 There he’s created a massive colourful collage of old newspaper and new grinning monsters, it’s quite a sight.

-We’ve blogged about Carrie already and you can read about the full extent of the works she created by clicking here.
-In total she created four mosaic installations for the festival, 3 focusing on inspirational women from Aberdeen and Scotland and a further community collage featuring everyday heroes from the city as chosen by people living in Aberdeen.
-Drawing attention to the history of the Aberdeen suffragettes, Aberdeen’s witch burning past as well as focusing on some of the inspirational women of today.
+We’ve blogged about Carrie already.
+You can read about the full extent of the works she created by clicking here.
+For the 2018 Nuart festival in Aberdeen she created four mosaic installations for the festival.
+Three focusing on inspirational women from Aberdeen and Scotland.
+Then a further community collage featuring everyday heroes from the city as chosen by people living in Aberdeen.
+Drawing attention to the history of the Aberdeen suffragettes and Aberdeen’s witch burning past.
+As well as focusing on some of the inspirational women of today.
 The mosaics she has created are set to become must sees on any historical tour of the city.

 Conzo & Globel